llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 implementation module units, it may be suboptimal because the primary module interface units now contain entities that do not belong to the interface.

-This can potentially be improved by introducing module partition implementation unit.
-The module partition implementation unit is an importable module unit which is internal to the module itself.
-However, this approach may not always be the best way forward.
+This can potentially be improved by introducing a module partition implementation unit.
+A module partition implementation unit is an importable module unit which is internal to the module itself.

 Providing a header to skip parsing redundant headers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~